Food Safety for Moms-to-Be: Lifelong Food Safety - Clean

 Wash hands and surfaces often

-Did you know that foodborne bacteria are invisible and can spread throughout the kitchen and get on cutting boards, utensils, sponges, countertops, and food?
-If eaten, harmful foodborne bacteria can cause foodborne illness.
+Did you know that foodborne pathogens, such as bacteria, parasites, and viruses are invisible without a microscope and can spread throughout the kitchen and get on cutting boards, utensils, sponges, countertops, and food?
+If eaten, harmful foodborne pathogens can cause foodborne illness.
 Keep your family safe by keeping your hands, surfaces, and utensils clean.
 And, make sure fruits and veggies are washed thoroughly, too!

 Clean Hands Are Key!